 Here are some places you can find the tech support you need to nourish the nerd within.

 - Public Library – More and more libraries are offering free tech support and training programs.
 They may have regularly scheduled classes and even individualized help administered by qualified volunteers.
 Contact your local library today and inquire.

 - Apple – The Apple Stores offer free personal set-up, numerous workshops scheduled daily, Genius Bar to help you solve issues or fix problems, and Accessibility Support 24/7 by phone at 877.204.3930 for people with visual, hearing, learning and physical impairments.

 - YouTube.com – Video tutorials are utilized by people of every age.
 Search your topic and find a variety of “how to” videos on the subject.
 If the first video doesn’t suit you, another will immediately follow.
 Watch, pause, rewind, as needed.
 You’ll even find tech tutorials specifically for Seniors.

 - Microsoft – Microsoft Stores offer technical support and personal training for a fee under Microsoft Complete hardware protection plans, and the Microsoft Disability Answer Desk is available by phone at 800.936.5900 to support customers with vision loss (free of charge).

-- Senior Centers – are offering more in the way of technology support and training as well.
+- Senior Centers – Senior centers are offering more in the way of technology support and training as well.
 Contact your local center and ask about their offerings.
-In this setting you’ll be learning from and with your peers.
+In this setting, you’ll be learning from and with your peers.

 Before you begin to expand your horizons, here are a few tips that can help you ease into the learning process with realistic expectations.